desecho/blog/content/posts/macos-tips.md

 ---
-title: "MacOS Tips"
+title: "macOS Tips"
 date: 2016-07-20T01:41:00
 comments: true
-categories: MacOS
+categories: macOS
 keywords: macos
 ---

 ## Installation
-Do not format your drive as a case sensitive partition.
+Do not format your drive as a case-sensitive partition.
 You won't be able to run applications like Steam or Photoshop.

-## MacOS Configuration
+## macOS Configuration
 Contacts -> File -> New Smart Group -> Card / is not member of / any group

 ## Remove duplicates in "open with"